-Robert Clark was Reader in English at the University of East Anglia until 2012.
-He was brought up in England, Ireland and Germany in the 1950s and 1960s, and received his intellectual formation at Dulwich College.
-He therefore had the contradictory experience of being taught the merits of British imperialism via Caesar and Kipling at a time when Britain was losing its colonies to independence movements.
+Robert Clark was Reader in English at the University of East Anglia until his retirement from teaching in 2012.
+He was brought up in England, Ireland and Germany and received his intellectual formation at Dulwich College.
 He broke off studying medicine in May 1968 and for several years worked as Assistant Director of the Great Georges experimental community arts centre in Liverpool, directing "happenings" by Robert Rauschenberg and organising poetry readings by Adrian Henri and Roger McGough.
-He also worked as a free-lance photographer, made two documentary films, and trained as a bricklayer.
-This was, after all, the late 1960s!
-After his wanderjahren he studied European and American Literature at the University of Essex where he was inspired by the sociology of literature and Goethe's concept of weltliteratur.
-He went to the University of East Anglia in 1978 and taught English, American and French literature, history and social thought from the 1680s to the present.
+He also worked as a free-lance photographer, made two documentary films, and learned the arts of bricklaying whilst rebuilding furnaces in Britain's car factories.
+This was, after all, the late 1960s when "Bliss was it in that dawn to be alive"!
+After these wanderjahren he studied European and American Literature at the University of Essex where he was inspired by the sociology of literature and Goethe's concept of weltliteratur.
+He went from there to the University of East Anglia where he taught English, American and French literature, history and social thought from the 1680s to the present.

 Robert Clark's publications on paper include History and Myth in American Fiction (1984); James Fenimore Cooper: New Critical Essays (1985); English Studies in Transition (1993), edited with Piero Boitani; the New Casebook on 'Sense and Sensibility' and 'Pride and Prejudice" (1994); and The Arnold Anthology of British and Irish Writing in English (1997), edited with Thomas Healy.
 He has also prepared editions of Austen, Fenimore Cooper and Defoe for Everyman Books and published essays on Fielding, Austen, Dickens, Henry James, Angela Carter and Michael Ondaatje, and edited a collection of essays on The Spectator for a special issue of Media History (14:3 December 2008).
-He is currently completing a critical monograph entitled Jane Austen: Transformations of Capital, which is an extensive study of how Austen's work is engaged with the shift from customary to free-market capitalism during the French wars.
+He is currently completing a critical monograph entitled Jane Austen and Modernity, which is an extensive study of how Austen's work is engaged with contemporary political events during the French wars, and notably conscious of the shift from customary to free-market capitalism.

 Robert Clark has wide interests in the history of literature and of ideas, especially political theory and psychoanalysis, and has contributed numerous essays to The Literary Encyclopedia.
-He is also developing our companion site Mapping Writing (the current version of which is but a poor draft of what will come out in a second edition in 2013) and writing and lecturing about the representation of space and geography in literary texts.
+He is also developing our companion site Mapping Writing and writing and lecturing internationally about Jane Austen and her times.
 He was elected a Fellow of the Royal Society of Arts in 1996 and a Foundation Fellow of the English Association in 2001.
 He served as Chairman of the Advisory Committee for the UK Humanities Hub (2000-2005) and has twice served on the Executive of the Council for College and University English in the UK.
-Since 2012 he has retired from teaching at UEA, where he continues as a Senior Fellow, and enjoys devoting yet more time to both the Encyclopedia and his own writing and research.
+He lives in London and continues as a Senior Fellow at UEA.